JuliaDynamics/Agents.jl/docs/src/tutorial.md

 i.e., it denotes which columns should not be aggregated.
 It should include the `:step` column and any parameter that changes among simulations.
 But it should not include the `:replicate` column.
+So in principle wha we are doing here is simply averaging our result across the replicates.